ungoldman/contracts/templates/hourly.md

 ### Me:

 - I have the experience and ability to do everything I've discussed with you and I'll do it all in a professional and timely manner.
-- I'll endeavour to meet every deadline that's set.
+- I'll endeavor to meet every deadline that's set.
 - I'll maintain the confidentiality of everything you give me.
 - I'll notify you as soon as possible if I cannot carry out any task that has been set by you, including due to any unforeseen circumstances ("Force Majeure" in legalese).